ILIAS-eLearning/ILIAS/Services/COPage/README.md

 Copying content
 - Media objects are referenced when pages are copied.
 This behaviour is relevant for almost all copy processes that include COPage content.
+- If containers are copied and container page content links to sub-containers (e.g. folders), you need to use internal links and instance link areas for media objects to have them updated during the copy process.

+Media Editing
+- Media objects in pages will only present instance properties and links areas, if at least two usages exist.
+This is a decision of the page editor revision with ILIAS 7.
+If you need to edit instance properties or instance link areas directly, you should create the media object in the (media) clipboard available in the slate drop down first and insert it to the page afterwards.
+This will add the second usage.

 ## Browser support